CARING FOR YOUR BRASSIA

 HUMIDITY:

-Humidity is important to the successful growing of this family of orchids.
-Lack of humidity, particularly when the temperature rises, can result in the shrivelling of pseudobulbs.
+Humidity is very important – Lack of humidity, particularly when the temperature rises, can result in the shrivelling of pseudobulbs.
 Light misting in the summer would be beneficial and daily damping down of the glasshouse is advisable during periods of high temperatures.
 Both should be carried out in the morning.

 When indoors, standing the plant on a moist gravel tray will create a microclimate and assist growth.
 Make sure the base of the pot is above the water level.
 Putting the pot on an upturned saucer would help lift it slightly.